 Average starting salary and career progression

-In 2015, 100% of first-degree graduates from medical courses who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £27,462 with the highest being £65,000.*
+In 2016, 99.6% of undergraduates in the school who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £27,958 with the highest being £40,000.*

 Postgraduate medical education